JNKHunter/HadoopSingleServerInstall/README.md

 Go to Hadoop releases page [http://hadoop.apache.org/releases.html]

-Click on the binary of the release tarball you'd like.
+Click on the binary of the release tarball you'd like to use.
 On the next page copy the link of the download mirror.

 Download to a directory on your computer:
 ```